 Most cases of Lyme disease and other tick-borne diseases happen in the late spring and early summer when juvenile ticks called nymphs are active and out in high numbers.
 Nymphs are thought to be responsible for the majority of cases due to their small size which makes them difficult to find and remove quickly.

 Adult ticks can also transmit disease, but do so less frequently than nymphs because they are large enough to be noticed and removed before disease transmission takes place.
 Adult tick numbers peak in the spring, and again in the fall.
 They can survive through the winter months, so exposure is possible year-round, but uncommon with snow cover and below freezing temperatures.

-Heightened vigilince and closest attention to tick bite prevention is waranted during the warmer months of the year when risk is greatest.
+Heightened vigilance and closest attention to tick bite prevention is warranted during the warmer months of the year when risk is greatest.
 Disease rates peak in June and July, with rates lowest from December through March.

 A: Forests contain the highest numbers of ticks.
 When comparing forests, deciduous (broad leaf) forests with shrubs covering the ground contain more ticks than coniferous (evergreen) forests or wetlands.
 Small wooded areas, like those often found between houses in neighborhoods, tend to contain more ticks than large continuous forests.

 Within forests, the most ticks are found in areas with three or more inches of ground cover, and the fewest are found in areas where bare earth is visible.